 Ninety-Nines, International Organization of Women Pilots Scholarships: The NGPA Education Fund (NGPA-EF) provides scholarships to aspiring aviators with the desire to develop professional aviation skills and ratings beyond the private pilot certificate, and who have demonstrated community involvement, including support of the lesbian, gay, bi-sexual, and transgender (LGBT) community.
 To be eligible for an NGPA-EF Scholarship, an individual must be pursuing a career as a professional pilot, or seeking to enhance their professional piloting skills; be at least 18 years old at the date of application; and have earned at least a private pilot certificate.

 Women in Aviation, International Scholarship Listing: This scholarship is for U.S. citizens only, and then it is open for applicants of all nationalities.
-Men can apply for programmes as well unless the sponsor specifies that The grant is for women only.
-Awards are a major benefit of membership in Women in Aviation, International.
+Men can apply for scholarships as well unless the sponsor specifies that the scholarship is for women only.
+Scholarship awards are a major benefit of membership in Women in Aviation, International.
 In the past 26 years WAI has disbursed millions of dollars to its members to help them get ahead and advance into the aviation and aerospace careers they have always dreamed about.
 It has offered up more than 111 incredible scholarships totaling more than $600,000 so far for 2016.

 All the Best…..!!!!!!